WoltLab/docs.woltlab.com/pages/migration/wsc-53/migration_wsc-53_session.md

 ### Session Storage

 The `wcf1_session` table will no longer be used for session storage.
-Instead is maintained for compatibility with existing online lists.
+Instead, it is maintained for compatibility with existing online lists.

 The actual session storage is considered an implementation detail and you *must not* directly interact with the session tables.
 Future versions might support alternative session backends, such as Redis.